I spend way too much time on Pinterest.

 The message is clear: we should exercise to be sexually attractive to men, not to be healthy.
 I say thats’ BS.

 Related: Are You Exercising The Right Way?

-Lesser known than other eating disorders, orthorexia (the term was coined in 1997) starts with a genuine desire to eat healthy, but sufferers soon become so obsessed with it to the point of worsening the quality of their lives and even putting their health at risk.
-They may start by becoming vegetarians or vegans (nothing wrong with that), but soon the amount of foods on their blacklists becomes so long that they can’t eat anything that’s not “pure” and that important nutrients are left out of their diets.
-And that’s never a good thing.
-Our bodies need all nutrients, including fats and carbs, to function properly.
+Lesser known than other eating disorders, orthorexia starts with a genuine desire to eat healthy.
+Sufferers may start by becoming vegetarians or vegans (nothing wrong with that), but soon the amount of foods on their blacklists becomes so long that they can’t eat anything that’s not “pure”.

-And to achieve that, you’ll have to buy their DVDs, or sneakers, or whatever else they’re trying to sell you.
 That’s why women’s waists and thighs are getting smaller and smaller every year.
-The goals must be unachievable because, should you ever become comfortable in your own body and love the way you look, you’ll stop working out so hard and so often.
-And their profits will collapse.
+The goals must be unachievable because if you ever become comfortable in your own body, you won’t buy their shit.

 Of course not all Fitspo is bad.
-Some photos can really inspire you to stop spending so much time on your sofa watching TV and start being more active so you can be healthier.
+Some photos can really inspire you to stop spending so much time on your sofa watching TV and start being more active and healthier.

 How do you know when fitness motivation is healthy?